cchandre/Polarimetry/README.md

 #### Plot options
   * Tick box `Add axes on figure`: Check this box for adding the pixel numbers on the axes of MATLAB `.fig` figures and `.png` figures.
-  * Spinners for the number of pixels separating sticks on stick maps: `vertical` = number of pixels separating sticks vertically, `horizontal` = number of pixels separating sticks horizontally
+  * Spinners for the number of pixels separating sticks on stick maps: `vertical` = number of pixels separating sticks vertically, `horizontal` = number of pixels separating sticks horizontally (i.e., 1 means every pixel, 2 means every other pixel, etc...)

 Tick box `Show individual fit`: Check this box to visualize the accuracy of the fitting per pixel.
 The selection of the pixel is done on the Composite figure of &rho; (checked automatically if the `Show individual fit` box is ticked)